SSWConsulting/SSW.Rules.Content/rules/there-should-be-a-standard-menu-item-check-for-updates/rule.md

 ---
 type: rule
-title: Do you know there should be a standard menu item "Check for Updates"?
+title: Do you have a standard menu item "Check for Updates"?
 uri: there-should-be-a-standard-menu-item-check-for-updates
 authors:
   - title: Adam Cogan